minispooner/Publications/ThinkingLikeARedTeamer.md

 ## Cult of the Dead Cow _by Joseph Menn_
 **July 2022**
 - goes over activist history and involvement in world governments and culture.
-Their motivations, their leadership.
+Their motivations, their leadership, their ethical and theological mindsets and reasonings.
 - Politically left book on hacker activist group history and motivations - not very many TTPs or valuable learning.
 - repeating TTPs across targets can identify you
+- latter portion of book ties in original CDC members' histories to current lives, like Mudge being head of security at Twitter and another having issues with sexual molestation.
+- the ending ties in liberal politician Beto O'Rourke's brief, early background in the Cult of the Dead Cow (CDC) and sounds like a liberal pitch as it praises his liberal views and efforts while it bashes republicans, but I do think the author is trying to be politically neutral.
+I think they're just trying to outline his background and a brief history of a prominent politician's connection to the CDC, while focusing on the benefits that hacktivist groups can have on society.
+- overall, not many good TTPs but is a good book on hacktivist history and motivations and theories and ethics and involvement in world affairs

 ## The Art of War _by Sun Tzu_
 **July 2022**